msveshnikov/midimaker/docs/marketing_strategy.md

 **Audience-Specific Messaging:**

 *   **For Musicians:** "Unlock your musical ideas with AI.
 Generate unique MIDI music from text descriptions, from simple melodies to complex arrangements, in minutes."
 (Focus on creativity, ease of use, speed)
 *   **For AI Enthusiasts:** "Explore the future of AI music generation.
-AutoMusic Generator demonstrates advanced LLM techniques for creating structured and coherent musical pieces.
+MidiMaker Generator demonstrates advanced LLM techniques for creating structured and coherent musical pieces.
 Dive into the code and contribute!"
 (Focus on technology, innovation, open-source aspect)
 *   **For Developers:** "A robust and modular text-to-MIDI pipeline.
-AutoMusic Generator is open-source and extensible, offering a solid foundation for building your own music AI applications.
+MidiMaker Generator is open-source and extensible, offering a solid foundation for building your own music AI applications.
 Contribute to the project!"
 (Focus on technical details, modularity, open-source contribution)
 *   **For Content Creators:** "Royalty-free, custom music for your projects made easy.
 Generate unique background music for videos, games, and podcasts with simple text prompts, saving time and money."
 (Focus on cost-effectiveness, customization, practicality)
 *   **For Educators/Students:** "Learn AI and music composition in a practical way.
-AutoMusic Generator offers a hands-on approach to exploring the intersection of music and technology.
+MidiMaker Generator offers a hands-on approach to exploring the intersection of music and technology.
 A valuable tool for education and research."
 (Focus on educational value, learning opportunities, research potential)

 ## 3. Marketing Channels